Dear Dead Delilah: Plot

 Later that night, Luddy awakens to find an axe in her bed, and hears a woman beckoning her outside.
-She wanders to the horse stables, where she finds a dying Ray with axe wounds to his body.
-Alonzo stumbles upon the scene, and Luddy insists she did not hurt Ray.
-Alonzo agrees to help conceal Ray's corpse, and implores her to help him find the money.
-The two hide Ray's body in a smokehouse on the property.
+She wanders to the horse stables, where she finds a dying Roy with axe wounds to his body.
+Alonzo stumbles upon the scene, and Luddy insists she did not hurt Roy.
+Alonzo agrees to help conceal Roy's corpse, and implores her to help him find the money.
+The two hide Roy's body in a smokehouse on the property.
 The next morning, Morgan meets with Delilah and asks for $40,000 to repay embezzlement debts to avoid prison time.
 Delilah refuses.
 Morgan subsequently learns from Buffy and a servant, Marshall, that a new septic tank was recently installed on the property.

 At nightfall, Morgan begins digging around the septic tank, convinced the money is buried there.
 Buffy, meanwhile, gets drunk on gin.
 After finding no trace of the money, a frustrated Morgan storms into the woods, leaving Buffy alone.
 As she attempts to follow him, an assailant hacks her to death with an axe.
 When Morgan returns, he finds Buffy's body before being attacked and killed as well.
 Luddy discovers both bodies, and spends the rest of the night burying the couple.
 The following day, while helping Delilah dress, Ellen is insulted when Delilah implores her to leave Richard, criticizing their open marriage.
 Delilah takes her motorized wheelchair to a nearby mausoleum on the grounds to visit her father's grave.
 Inside, she observes a figure that she believes is her dead father.
 She attempts to enter the crypt, and screams.

 Later that night, a drunken Grace finds the house is empty, and notices Delilah's empty wheelchair outside.
 She begins to playfully spin herself in the chair, only to be decapitated by a masked axe-wielding figure, who reveals himself to be Richard.
 Richard has returned bearing the hidden money, which he discovered in Bailey's tomb.
 Meanwhile, Ellen, who is in cahoots with Richard, injects Alonzo with a large quantity of heroin to produce a lethal overdose.
 The couple celebrate by having sex, but Richard subsequently turns on Ellen, slaughtering her as well.
 Meanwhile, an overdosing Alonzo screams for help, awakening Luddy.
-While wandering the grounds, Luddy is confronted by Richard, who admits to murdering the entire family—he plans to frame Luddy for his crimes.
+While wandering the grounds, Luddy is confronted by Richard, who admits to murdering the entire family — he plans to frame Luddy for his crimes.
 Richard attempts to drown Luddy in the swimming pool until Delilah, still alive, crawls from the mausoleum and shoots Richard in the head with his shotgun.
 Moments later, Delilah herself also dies.